CCbedair/spi-project-kth/README.md

 # spi-project
 The course project for Communication Systems Design 2019 at KTH.
 The project is prepared by SPI team.

-Team members:
+# Team members:
-Ahmed Beder
+1. Ahmed Beder
-Akzahrkyn Duisembiyeva
+2. Akzharkyn Duisembiyeva
-Adika Bintang Sulaeman
+3. Adika Bintang Sulaeman
-Abhishek Mishra
+4. Abhishek Mishra
-Bruno Duarte Coscia
+5. Bruno Duarte Coscia
-Timur Kartaev
+6. Timur Kartaev

 # Logs format
 All logs collected during running of the whole project have the same format: